 InterMedical provides coverage anywhere outside the United States including travel time as well.
 It also includes coverage for loss of checked luggage.

 How much is covered?

-First, you will have to pay your per incident deductible $50 before the insurance company starts paying anything for the covered expenses, even for doctor visits.
+First, you will have to pay your chosen deductible once per policy period (varies from $0 to $1,000) before the insurance company begins paying anything for the covered expenses, even for doctor visits.
 The deductible is not just for the hospitalization.
 There is no concept of copay.